 Enrolling in the Reserve Forestland category is much the same as enrolling in traditional Current Use categories.
 It requires a forest inventory, management plan and map submitted to the County Forester.
 If your property is already in Current Use, then a plan amendment is needed.

 One caveat is that more data needs to be gathered to enroll land in the Reserve Forestland category than is needed for the traditional Productive Forestland category.
-Quantitative data is required for regeneration, deer browse pressure, invasive species colonization, and impacts of forest roads.
+Quantitative data is required for regeneration, deer browse pressure, invasive species colonization, coarse woody material, old-growth characteristics, and impacts of forest roads and trails.
 This means that additional inventory and mapping work needs to be done to enroll property in the Reserve Forestland category.

 Learn More About Reserve Forestland